dotnet/aspire/src/Components/Aspire.OpenAI/README.md

 ### Prerequisites

-- An OpenAI REST API compatible service like OpenAI.com, Azure AI OpenAI, ollama.com and others.
+- An OpenAI REST API compatible service like OpenAI.com, ollama.com, and others.
 - A API key.

 ### Install the package